allthroughthenight/allthroughthenight.github.io/_drafts/what-i-ve-learned-in-2020.md

 How to Talk About Books You Haven't Read

 # Introduction
-This is a follow-up to my [previous post]({{site.baseurl}}/TBD)TBD, which I hope I can keep going as a regular series.
+This is a follow-up to my [previous post]({{site.baseurl}}/TBD), which I hope I can keep going as a regular series.

-Part-way into the year, I was wondering how this post was almost as long as the previous one, though it was covering a lot less time.
-Going through it, I noticed that I'd been fixating on articles and posts that'd bemoan the strife from  working in tech.
-But I want to keep the tone of this positive, so I removed a bunch of that stuff, along with making sure everything is focused more squarely on tech.
+Originally, I was wondering how this post was almost as long as the previous one, though it was covering less time.
+Going through it, I noticed that I'd been fixating on articles that'd bemoan the strifes on working in tech.
+But I want to keep the tone of this positive, so I removed all that stuff, and made sure everything is focused more squarely on tech than just what I found interesting in general.

 # Articles
 [Austin Amazon KFAUWI device randomly appeared under Network Device](https://www.thewindowsclub.com/amazon-kfauwi-appeared-network-device): The same motherboard maker for Amazon Fires and Kindles uses Linux source code for automatic device discovery.
 So any device running the same code will cause Windows to detect it as an Amazon Fire.